The Best Non-Toxic Lunch Boxes For Kids of Any Age

 • Dimensions: Rover l:12” × w:9” × h:2.5” inches launch l:10.3” x w:7.7” x h:2” shuttle l:7.75” x w:5.2” x h:2.0”

-• Age Range: preschool to high school
+• Age Range: preschool to high school and adults

 • Free From: BPA, PVC, lead and phthalates